 Saturday during the day is probably your best chance to talk to Hall of Famers.
 Most of them are sitting in booths getting paid for signatures.
 But they’re also walking around the grounds of the Hall and don’t get upset if you say hello.

 On Saturday night, 22,000 fans fill Fawcett Stadium to capacity to hear speeches from the newly-inducted members of the Hall.
-If someone on your favorite team is being inducted into the Hall, this is the one time you’re allowed to cry in front of your male friends.
 Hall of Fame induction speeches are the most cry-worthy moments in all of sports.
 Whether it’s Walter Payton’s son talking about his late father or Jim Kelly talking about how his physically handicapped son is his inspiration, these moments are guaranteed to cause goose bumps.

 The speeches at the stadium usually stretch late into the night, so it’s wise to call it a day after the induction ceremony.
 But the Hall is buzzing again on Sunday at the museum where you can further explore all the exhibits before you hit up the first preseason game of the year that night.

 We can’t all get access to Super Bowl tickets.
 So do the next best thing and spend a Hall of Fame weekend in Canton.

 Andrew Perloff works as a producer for the Dan Patrick Radio Show.
 He has twice taken a mancation to the Pro Football Hall of Fame.